NFDI4Culture/ada/github-pages-pipeline.md

 # GitHub Pages Pipeline - challenge

-We have an existing book publishing pipeline, the 'ADA Pipeline' that deposits files on GitHub.
+We have an existing book publishing pipeline, the 'ADA Pipeline' that saves it's output files on GitHub.
 The pipeline then uses GitHub pages to display a website for a book.

 ADA is an open-source pipeline to enable collaborative book authoring and output as multi-format finished publication that have automatic typesetting,  and revisioning, as: website, paginated web, PDF, print-on-demand, eBook, and source.
 ADA chains together different tools in extensible pipelines: Fidus Writer, Vivliostyle, and GitHub.